UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 The parameters above, as well as other optional parameters are explained in the appendix of this tutorial. **Be sure to add in your mnemonic and your crypto watch API key.** The parameter in the example above conform to [UMIP-2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md#implementation)'s specification.

+Note that the `EMP_ADDRESS` above currently refers to the ETHBTC synthetic token deployed on Kovan.
+The EMP refers to the `ExpiringMultiParty` financial contract used here.

 **b) Starting the bots**

 Now that your env is set up you can run the bot.
 Run the following command from the `core` directory to start the bots on Kovan: